Wooder/HowToPatchFlutterEngine1_22_6_gpu_crash/README.md

 - https://github.com/flutter/flutter/issues/74226
 - https://github.com/flutter/flutter/issues/69102

-There is a merge request that fixes the problem on the master branch (https://github.com/flutter/engine/pull/24503).
+There is a pull request that potentially fixes the problem on the master branch (https://github.com/flutter/engine/pull/24503).
-I transferred this fix manually for the flutter engine for 1.22.6
+I transferred this fix manually for the flutter engine for 1.22.6 Unfortunately this pull request didn'fix the problem, but there was a second one (https://github.com/flutter/engine/pull/24958) which amends pull request 24503)
+I also transferred this fix manually for the flutter engine for 1.22.6.

-The changes I made (2 commits on Mar 2, 2021) can be seen here: https://github.com/Wooder/engine/commits/flutter_engine_for_stable_1_22_6_with_gpu_disable_sync_switch_via_appstate_fix
+The changes I made (2 commits on Mar 2, 2021 (backport of pull request 24503) and 1 commits on Mar 12, 2021 (backport of pull request 24958)) can be seen here: https://github.com/Wooder/engine/commits/flutter_engine_for_stable_1_22_6_with_gpu_disable_sync_switch_via_appstate_fix

 # Compiling the patched Flutter engine for Flutter stable_1_22_6 for iOS